Experts predict 185 million people vaccinated in the US by September but worry about variant in India

 Under certain circumstances, virus transmission can “rapidly and explosively” rise, the Institute for Health Metrics and Evaluation at the University of Washington (IHME) said.

 Friday morning, Pfizer/BioNTech announced it has begun seeking full approval from the US Food and Drug Administration of its vaccine for people 16 and older.
-This is the first Covid-19 vaccine in the United States to be assessed for full approval from the FDA.
+This is the first Covid-19 vaccine in the US to be assessed for full approval from the FDA.

-Pfizer’s mRNA two-shot vaccine is currently used under emergency use authorization (EUA) from the FDA.
+Pfizer’s mRNA two-shot vaccine is currently used under emergency use authorization from the FDA, and full approval may help get people who are holding back vaccinated.

+Full approval “takes away one of those drivers of hesitancy in so many Americans” to get vaccinated, CNN medical analyst Megan Ranney said.

+“We as scientists have been trying to reassure folks that these vaccines are safe, as well as effective, but once something gets full FDA approval, there’s no more argument,” Ranney said.

 President Joe Biden announced a goal Tuesday of having 70% of the nation’s adult population receive at least one dose of a Covid-19 vaccine by July 4.